lavendarqueen/ORM-eCommerce-Back-End/README.md

 ## Credits

-I collaborated with tutor Megan Meyers.
+I collaborated with Instructor Ben Machock, Teacher's Assistant Casey Miller, Tutor Megan Meyers, and Melissa Cade.

 I also used the following third-party assets: